akeneo/pim-docs/manipulate_pim_data/rule/general_information_on_rule_format.rst

                 field: title
                 locale: en_US

-    To concatenate the model in en_US locale and the price in USD and in mobile channel into the subtitle value in en_US locale and mobile channel, action will be as follows:
+    To concatenate the model in en_US locale and the price in USD and in the mobile channel into the subtitle value in en_US locale and mobile channel, the action will be as follows:

     .. code-block:: yaml